Why Kawhi Leonard To Celtics Seems Highly Unlikely Based On This Report

 Of course, Boston is right to take a conservative approach; its current roster should dominate the Eastern Conference for years to come — especially with LeBron James out of the picture — so there’s no need to sell the farm for a one-year rental with injury concerns.

-Leonard also reportedly has reiterated his desire to join the Lakers, either via trade or free agency.
-That means L.A. also has no real incentive to buy high on the 27-year-old if he’s intent on coming to them either way.
+Leonard also reportedly has reiterated his desire to join the Los Angeles Lakers, either via trade or free agency.
+That means the Lakers have no real incentive to buy high on the 27-year-old if he’s intent on coming to them either way.

 Long story short: The Spurs have their work cut out for them this summer.